JoaoTeles87/Hash_Table/README.md

 # Hash_Table
-A Hash Table problem solved using C++
+A Hash Table problem solved using C++;
+Also for practicing in the Github space